hackclub/hackclub/workshops/javascript_typing_test/README.md

 - A try again button!
 We can add a try again button to our workshop.
 Here's the [final demo](https://javascript-typing-test-final-1.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/JavaScript-Typing-Test-v1#index.html).
 - Save our results in ```localStorage```. ```localStorage``` is a place on a user's browser to store data.
 We can store the results there, and fetch them every time we complete the typing test!
 The [final demo](https://javascript-typing-test-v2.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/JavaScript-Typing-Test-v2#script.js).
 - Add a nice little navbar.
-We can add a navbar that links to your github and has a link to Hackclub.
+We can add a navbar that links to your github and has a link to Hack Club.
 Just make sure to read the comment inside the HTML file.
 The [final demo](https://javascript-typing-test-v3.gurshanbrar.repl.co/) and the [source code](https://repl.it/@GurshanBrar/JavaScript-Typing-Test-v3#index.html).

 A version with all of these features is [here](https://javascript-typing-test.netlify.app)